oracle/truffleruby/doc/user/compatibility.md

 Pointers to local variables that have the type `VALUE` and hold Ruby objects can only be passed as function arguments if the function is inlined.
-LLVM will never inline variadic functions, so pointers to local variables that hold Ruby objects cannot be passed as variadic arguments.
+LLVM will never inline variadic functions so pointers to local variables that hold Ruby objects cannot be passed as variadic arguments.

 `rb_scan_args` is an exception and is supported.